7storm7/know-how/rust-topics.md

 **The ownership of a variable follows the same pattern every time: assigning a value to another variable moves it.
 When a variable that includes data on the heap goes out of scope, the value will be cleaned up by drop unless ownership of the data has been moved to another variable.**
 Rust has a feature for using a value without transferring ownership, called references (referencing/dereferencing).

+* Mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.

 ## Terminology